openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_LED_Matrix_v2/Readme.md

 ## Safety
-Take care in case you're dealing with lasers.
 Don't burn yourself if you solder the part!

 - Open Electronic Contacts can deduce a shortcut!